ids-s1-20/project-tut3_team10/proposal/proposal.md

 ![](proposal_files/figure-gfm/suicides_by_gender-1.png)<!-- -->

-This graph shows our hypothesis is correct, there is almost three times more male suicides than female.
+This graph shows our hypothesis is correct, there is a massive discrepancy with over three times more male suicides than female.

 Our final plot compares the total number of suicides for each year.